 But it has turned out to be very good.
 Ellis not only is on the verge of 1,000 games played for the A's but also should be in their longevity top 10 at some point this season, passing Joe Rudi (10th at 1,088), Jose Canseco (1,058) and Jason Giambi (1,036).

 "It is special," Ellis said.
 "This organization has been good to me and my family, and I feel like I've been able to give something to the organization, too.
 So to reach 1,000 games is nice.
-I
+I don't think too many guys can say they've been with one team as long as I have."

 Only a dozen here, and it hasn't been easy getting there, either.
 Ellis missed the entire 2004 season with a torn labrum, and other injuries have limited him to just two seasons in which he played 150 or more games.
 He played in just 124 games last year, beset by a hamstring injury that put him on the disabled list in mid-April and troubled him much of the year.
 In 2009, he spent 55 games on the disabled list with a strained calf and played in just 105 games.